 We recommend getting old mulch since it has had time to break down if you purchase mulch for the first time.
 Also, it will add more organic matter and nutrients to your soil than new green mulch.

-Pruning improves the tree’s health and will encourage strong growth.
+Pruning improves the tree’s health and encourages strong growth.

-In summer, pruning your trees is ideal when you have diseased, dead, or damaged branches present.
+In summer, pruning your trees is ideal when diseased, dead, or damaged branches are present.
 So, we suggest you examine your trees for health and safety reasons.

 Contact our team of professional arborists to prune your trees correctly to avoid any issues.